NiccoloSalvini/thesis/docs/06-exploratory.md

 <!-- ``` -->

 A model is fitted based on missing data for which the response variable is condominium and predictors are other important explanatory ones, i.e.$condom ~ 1 + sqfeet + totlocali + floor + heating + ascensore$.
 In addition to the formula in the inla function a further specification has to be provided with the command `compute = TRUE` in the argument control.predictor.
 The command `compute` estimates the posterior means of the predictive distribution in the response variable for the missing points.
 The estimated posterior mean quantities are then imputed in place of the missing indexes.
-Results are in table \@red(tab:CondomImputation).
+Results are in table \@red(tab:condomimputation).

 \begin{table}